 PROJECT STATEMENT

 How do we define luxury?
-How have we, as a society decided that one item is worth more than the next despite near identical manufacturing?
+How have we, as a society, decided that one item is worth more than the next, despite nearly identical manufacturing?
 In a culture shaped and driven by imagery, these distinctions are increasingly difficult to untangle.
-This project investigates the ways in which marketing, visual language, and storytelling shape and visually manufacture our discernment of worth.
+Define Luxury investigates the ways in which marketing, visual language, and storytelling shape our discernment of worth.
+Presented across prints and a mock fashion book, Define Luxuryquestions whether thrifted objects can be recontextualised as high-end goods, challenging our perception of value and sparking contemplation on the power of imagery.